gbitzes/QuarkDB/mkdocs/docs/index.md

 ## Introduction

-QuarkDB is a highly available datastore speaking a redis-compatible protocol, being developed by IT-ST at CERN.
+QuarkDB is a highly available datastore speaking the redis wire protocol (RESP2), being developed by IT-ST at CERN.

 Highlights: